 fbpx

 Arya Bhakta is a coach with Premier Chess Academy.
-At a very young age, he is an accomplished chess player, published author and making an impact on lives of many children.
+At a very young age, he is an accomplished chess player, published author, and impacting many children’s lives.

-This is a short and interesting read – but you can also watch a video of my colleague, Coach Siddharth Bhat explain these concepts here, or scroll right to the bottom.
+This is a short and interesting read, but you can also watch a video of my colleague, Coach Siddharth Bhat, explaining these concepts here or scroll right to the bottom.

 Introduction:

-Chess is a game that has been enjoyed by people of all ages for centuries.
-It’s a game that requires strategy, patience and discipline.
+Chess has been enjoyed by people of all ages for centuries.
+It requires strategy, patience, and discipline.
 Teaching chess to your kids can be a great way to help them develop these important skills.
-In this article, we’ll explore the first four steps of teaching chess to your kids: the setup, pieces and basics.
+In this article, we’ll explore the first four steps of teaching chess to your kids: the setup, pieces, and basics.

 Step 1: Getting Started with the Chessboard